majkinetor/unite-cmdmatch/README.md

 ## To do

-- Find better way to create mapping.
-Currently `"` and `v` registers are overwriten by the plugin
+- Find a better way to create mapping.
+Currently `"` and `v` registers are overwritten by the plugin.
-- Find a way to hide vim's command line glitch.
-See [this](http://vim.wikia.com/wiki/Get_ex_command_line_completition_as_a_list) page for more info.
+- Find a way to hide Vim's command line glitch.
+See [this](http://vim.wikia.com/wiki/Get_ex_command_line_completion_as_a_list) page for more info.
-- Allow for completition of more then last token (i.e. `help f<c-o>` should give list of help options).
+- Allow for completion of more then last token (i.e. `help f<c-o>` should give list of help options).
 That would be made easy if previous problem is solved.